dmelcho/sql_files/Capstone_cyclistic_project/README.md

 2. Promote weekday biking by showing the value of a annual membership.
 This can be through discount or loyalty programs that aim to reward our annual members.
 Naturally increasing the value of our annual membership.
 3. Develop curated route destinations to inspire exploration of the city with our service.
 Encouraging members to find new places frequented by other members.

-Leveraging my insights and recommendations we can establish a better customer engagement, increase loyalty, and ultimately drive growth of our annual membership program.
+I believe that if we leverage my insights and recommendations we can establish a better customer engagement, increase loyalty, and ultimately drive growth of our annual membership program.

 ### What I learned
 There were some challenges with my data that I had to overcome in order to complete my analysis.
 Addressing these challenges allowed me to further sharpen my analytical skills and diversify my data analysis tools.